WhoIsKatie/Javmos/README.md

 # Javmos
-Created by Katie L. and Wendy Z.
+Created by K. Liu and W. Zhao.
+January 2019